npm/marky-markdown/README.md

     ✓ is a function
-    ✓ accepts a markdown string and returns a cheerio DOM object ✓ throws an error if first argument is not a string ✓ throws an error if second argument is present but isn't an object syntax highlighting
+    ✓ accepts a markdown string and returns a cheerio DOM object ✓ throws an error if first argument is not a string ✓ throws an error if second argument is present but not an object syntax highlighting
-    ✓ converts github flavored markdown to <code> blocks ✓ adds js class to javascript blocks
+    ✓ converts github flavored fencing to code blocks ✓ adds js class to javascript blocks
+    ✓ adds sh class to shell blocks
     ✓ adds sh class to shell blocks
     ✓ adds hljs class to all blocks sanitize